 The Most Energy Efficient Display - Concluding Thoughts

 If you are looking for the most energy efficient display, reflective screens are the definite winners in this category.
 Besides the extreme energy efficiency, they come with additional benefits such as less eye strain, eco-friendliness, and physical flexibility.
-Be thoughtful of the environment and pick the most energy efficient display, it is the most practical choice!
+The Rdot Display is for the majority of applications the most energy efficient display, which is explained in more detail in a comparison of the energy consumption of the Rdot Display, E Ink displays, and Reflective LCDs.

 +46 706 43 73 41